Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale

 Although this is an interesting theoretical observation (see also later developments in \cite{SpC13}), it does not lead to an efficient algorithm.
 The reason for this is that the performance of the estimator depends very sensitively on the choice of the sampling rate.
-In addition, the optimal sampling rate is not known and is strongly dependent on the problem into account.
+In addition, the optimal sampling rate is not known and is strongly dependent on the problem under investigation.
 Furthermore, subsampling naturally leads to an increase in the variance, unless appropriate variance reduction methodologies are used.

 In a recent work \cite{AGP20} we addressed the problem of lack of robustness of the MLE with subsampling algorithm by introducing an appropriate filtering methodology that leads to a stable and robust algorithm.
 In particular, rather than subsampling the original trajectory, we smoothed the data by applying an appropriate linear time-invariant filter from the exponential family and we modified the MLE by inserting the new filtered data.
 This new estimator was thus independent of the subsampling rate and also asymptotically unbiased and robust with respect to the parameters of the filter.